What Are the Common Signs of Nursing Home Abuse and Neglect?

 Many senior citizens fail to or decline to report abuse because they fear retaliation or embarrassment.
 Some may be impaired in their ability to communicate.
 Abusive nursing homes can wield significant control over their residents’ movement, communication, comfort, and access to the outside world.

-When Is It Appropriate to Sue a Nursing Home for Abuse and Neglect?
+Can I Sue a Nursing Home for Abuse and Neglect?

 It is appropriate to consider legal action against a nursing home when you have reason to believe that the facility has failed in its duty to provide a safe, clean, and respectful living environment for residents.
 If your loved one has suffered physical, emotional, or financial harm due to negligence or abuse within the nursing home, pursuing a lawsuit can be a way to seek justice and hold those responsible accountable for their actions.